Technological Institute of Textile & Sciences

 The Technological Institute of Textile and Sciences (TITS) is an Indian technical college.
 It offers engineering and postgraduate programs.
-It is one of the oldest colleges in India.

 The institute provides lectures by in-house and visiting faculty, discussions, seminars, project assignments and visits to industrial and project sites.
 The institute is attached to a textile factory where students train under actual mill conditions and working environments.
 Students undergo extensive practical and theoretical training.
 They learn to handle mechanical and administrative issues independently.
-TIT&S graduates are readily accepted by the textile industry.
+TITS graduates are readily accepted by the textile industry.

 Administration

 Its administration vests in the TIT&S College Managing Committee.
 The committee is constituted according to the constitution prescribed by the All India Council for Technical Education.

-The college prides itself to be among the Top Musadies.

-The college has its own Oscar rated Aarti "Land Mand Bhrmand" which every student has to remember by heart.

 The institute is attached to a textile mill to train students under actual working conditions and for conducting research.
 The college's focus on textile technology is unique in India and uncommon elsewhere.
-It is among the few (others being the National Institutes of Technology (National Institutes of Technology NIT) and Indian Institute of Technology) in India that offers degrees in technology (BTech with Honours) at the undergraduate level as opposed to a B.E.
-(Bachelor in Engineering).
+It is among the few (others being the National Institutes of Technology and Indian Institutes of Technology) in India that offers degrees in technology (BTech with Honours) at the undergraduate level as opposed to a B.E.
+(Bachelor of Engineering).

 The Institute is NAAC accredited with B++ Grade and is approved under Section 2(f) and 12 (B) of UGC Act 1956.